The Best of Discarding Images

 If you’ve ever wanted to step inside a medieval manuscript, here’s your chance.
-Inkulinati, an upcoming strategy-based video game, was inspired by the weird and wonderful world of marginalia.
+Inkulinati, an incoming strategy-based video game, was inspired by the weird and wonderful world of marginalia.

 Inkulinati proposes its own imaginative interpretation of medieval marginalia.
 According to the game, these images are remnants of secret ritual battles between “Ink Masters”, special medieval illuminators who use “Living Ink” to create creatures that come to life and do battle.